-The Graduate Certificate in Researcher Engagement, Development and Impact (GCREDI) is a unique and forward-thinking postgraduate course that formalises the research training and skill development offered during a higher degree research program in order to both aid in your research and to make you as competitive as possible in achieving your research goals, whether they are in industry, academia, entrepreneurship or public policy.
+The Graduate Certificate in Researcher Engagement, Development and Impact (GCREDI) is a unique and forward-thinking postgraduate program that formalises the research training and skill development offered during a higher degree research program in order to both aid in your research and to make you as competitive as possible in achieving your research goals, whether they are in industry, academia, entrepreneurship or public policy.

 Research at Western

-The core units provide training that is relevant to career development, knowledge translation, and understanding research engagement and impact.
+The core subjects provide training that is relevant to career development, knowledge translation, and understanding research engagement and impact.
 You will complete subjects that cover topics such as career and personal development, researcher knowledge and development and knowledge translation.